Overview

 Quick-swapping weapons

 As I started to investigate the organization of the equipment menu, I came across the idea of "weapon quick-swapping".
-This was something that players were doing with the available constraints but felt like an easy win if there was a way to make this into a native game feature.
+This was something that players were doing in the game even though it was not easy due to how the inventory management system was set up.
+I felt like this would be a big win if there was a way to make this hack into a native game feature.

 Player menu wireframe